Dionysus in 69: Project details

-Rehearsal and performance took place in a "performing garage" which was rather a small metal stamping factory, but Schechner found "garage a much jazzier title".
-According to Schechner the group rehearsed for 5 months at least 6 days a week on average 6 hours a day including vocal training and psychophysical interactions (e.g. attack therapy, a controversial method at that time in use to treat drug addicts).
+Rehearsal and performance took place in a "performing garage" (actually a small metal stamping factory).
+According to Schechner, the group rehearsed an average of 6 hours a day, at least 6 days a week, for 5 months.
+The rehearsal included vocal training and psychophysical interactions (e.g. attack therapy, a controversial method at that time in use to treat drug addicts).

 Dionysus in 69 is an example of Richard Schechner's theories of environmental theater in terms of the uses of the performing space, deconstruction of classic texts, and audience participation.
 In his book, Schechner describes participation as the opening up of a play so that the audience/spectators can enter into the action—they are included in the world of the drama which is made all the more actual by their participation.
 As Schechner describes in his 1973 book Environmental Theater: "The transformation of an aesthetic event into a social eventor shifting the focus from art-and-illusion to the formation of a potential or actual solidarity among everyone in the theater, performers and spectators alike."
 There were no seats, though the cast would chant "May I take you to your seat, sir?"
 The audience sat either on the floor, against a wall, or wooden scaffolds.
 Dionysus in 69 created an atmosphere in which participation ranged from clapping and singing to spectators stripping and joining in the ritual celebrations and dances.

 After working on Dionysus in 69, Schechner composed three rules regarding participation: